 Discover some valuable insights we have gathered over time and are excited to share with you.
 Dive in to discover how to craft clear, effective prompts and avoid common pitfalls, ensuring you get the best possible responses every time.

-Sense of urgency and emotional importance
+Creating urgency and emotional importance

-For instance, phrases like It's crucial that I get this right for my thesis defense
+Phrases like It's crucial that I get this right for my thesis defense

 or This is very important to my career